 Parent Education: Attend classes which are offered at least quarterly.
-Regularly scheduled classes include some of the following (1) child growth and development (2) special needs awareness, (3) character counts, (4) baby sign language and (5) child guidance techniques.
+Regularly scheduled classes include some of the following:

+- (1) child growth and development,

+- (2) special needs awareness,

+- (3) baby sign language,

+- (4) SIDS training, and

+- (5) child guidance techniques.

 Parent Advisory Board (PAB): Participate in the PAB, which is a parent/guardian/staff forum that meets at least quarterly to discuss current issues and offer recommendations for CYS program and service improvements.
-Parent's/Guardian's concerns are channeled through the program director to the garrison commander for review and disposition.
+Parent/Guardian concerns are channeled through the program director to the garrison commander for review and disposition.